Extracorporeal Non-Surgical Shockwave Therapy for Musculoskeletal Conditions

 There are primarily two types of shockwave therapy used in medical practices:

 This type is also known as Radial Shockwave or Non-Focused Shockwave.
-It uses a form of “soft shockwaves” that deliver gentle yet effective energy to the targeted tissues, aiding in relief and promoting recovery. - Extracorporeal Shockwave Lithotripsy:
+It uses a form of “soft shockwaves” that deliver gentle yet effective energy to the targeted tissues, aiding in respite and promoting recovery.

 This method uses Focused or Hard Shockwaves, which penetrate deeper into tissues.
 It applies higher levels of energy, up to 2000 times more than radial shockwaves, and is typically used for more intensive medical needs.